-- 4.5 Brake Wear PM and PN sampling and measurement - 4.5.1 Development of a Monitoring of the application of the procedures of the UN GTR and development of an amendment to the UN GTR for sampling and assessing brake wear particles of light-duty vehicles both in terms of mass and number - (a) Validation of the developed novel test cycle for the investigation of Brake Wear Particles Item completed - (b) Investigation and selection of the appropriate instrumentation and sampling methodology for the measurement and characterization of brake wear particles-PM and PN measurement equipment - (c) Definition of the minimum requirements for brake wear particles generation and sampling - (d) Application of the proposed approach for the measurement and characterization of brake wear particles through an Interlaboratory Study Creation of a dedicated Task Force (TF3) - (e) Adaptation Amendment of the proposed methodology to include regenerativenonfriction braking methodology to include a method for the calculation of the vehicle case-specific friction braking share coefficients-and-to the possible extent future technologies.
-Creation of a dedicated Task Force (TF4) - (f) Preparation of the PMP Brake protocol for sampling and measuring brake wear PM and PN emissions - (g) Refinement and validation of the PMP Brake protocol (e.g. WL/DM temperature boundaries for new brake materials, calibration procedures of PN and PM instrumentation, impact of of individual F Terms, improvements to brake wear sampling system) -
+4.5 Brake Wear PM and PN sampling and measurement

-- (h) Final Round Robin Exercise with GTR compliant laboratories and development of further GTR updates, if necessary. (to be confirmed at a later stage) - 4.5.2 Development of a test procedure for sampling and assessing brake wear particles of heavy-duty vehicles both in terms of mass and number.
-A dedicated task force (TF-5) shall be created. - (a) Examination of the feasibility of the current setup for measuring brake wear particles of HDV, including emission data review from HDVs and trailers. - (b) Examination of relevant vehicle applications and realistic load profiles for relevant application scenarios - (c) Examination of existing HD cycles for their feasibility to measure brake wear particles of HDV. - (d) Assessment of the contribution of engine braking and non-friction braking, including related deceleration devices, i.e.g. foundation brake, engine brake, retarder, regenerative braking and others
+- 4.5.1 Monitoring of the application of the procedures of the UN GTR and development of an amendment to the UN GTR for sampling and assessing brake wear particles of light-duty vehicles both in terms of mass and number - Amendment of the non-friction braking methodology to include a method for the calculation of the vehicle specific friction braking share coefficients. - (g) Refinement and validation of the PMP Brake protocol (e.g. WL/DM temperature boundaries for new brake materials, calibration procedures of PN and PM instrumentation. improvements to brake wear sampling system). - (h) Round Robin Exercise with GTR compliant laboratories and development of further GTR updates, if necessary - 4.5.2 Development of a test procedure for sampling and assessing brake wear particles of heavy-duty vehicles both in terms of mass and number.
+A dedicated task force (TF-5) shall be created. - (a) Examination of the feasibility of the current setup for measuring brake wear particles of HDV, including emission data review from HDVs and trailers. - (b) Examination of relevant vehicle applications and realistic load profiles for relevant application scenarios - (c) Examination of existing HD cycles for their feasibility to measure brake wear particles of HDV. - (d) Assessment of the contribution of engine braking and non-friction braking, including related deceleration devices, e.g., foundation brake, engine brake, retarder, regenerative braking and others